srinivas-maddikunta/brightspot-cms/docs/developers-guide/content-modeling/fields.rst

 Enum Field
 ~~~~~~~~~~

 Enum field types are drop-down menus with a predetermined list of options.
-For exmaple, if the Object is a show page for a network site and needs to specify the day of the week on which it airs, add an enum field with days as the choices within it, then you could choose the day associated with the show page from the enum drop-down.
+For example, an enum field can list the possible days on which a program airs.

-To add an enum, add public enum to the Object and specify the choices that should be included in the enum.
+To add an enum field, add a ``public enum`` property to the class and specify the options.

 .. code-block:: java